Bounds and extremal graphs for monitoring edge-geodetic sets in graphs: Introduction

 \begin{definition} Let $G$ be a graph.
 A pair of vertices $u,v \in V(G)$, or any vertex subset $M \subseteq V(G)$ containing them, \textit{monitors} an edge $e \in E(G)$ if $e$ belongs to all shortest paths between $u$ and $v$.
 A \emph{monitoring edge-geodetic set} or simply, an \emph{MEG-set} of $G$ is a vertex subset $M \subseteq V(G)$ that monitors every edge of $G$.
 The \emph{monitoring edge-geodetic number}, denoted by $meg(G)$, is the cardinality of a minimum MEG-set of $G$. \end{definition}

 The notion of MEG-sets were introduced in~\cite{foucaud2023monitoring}, motivated by the above network monitoring application: the vertices of the MEG-set are distance-probes, that can measure the distance between each other.
-By the definition of an MEG-set, if some edge of the network fails, then there are at least two probes whose distance changes, and so, the system of probes is able to detect the failure.
+By the definition of an MEG-set, if some edge of the network fails, then there is at least one pair of probes whose distance changes, and so, the system of probes is able to detect the failure.